opral/monorepo/inlang/documentation/concept/library.md

 # Library

-{% $frontmatter.description %} A wide variety of libraries for different use-cases exists.
+Developers can use inlang libraries for their own software projects.
+A wide variety of libraries for different use-cases exists.
 Go to the [marketplace](/marketplace) to find a library that fit your needs.